 Currently, the Tesla dashcam records for an hour and then overwrites the oldest one-minute segment with a new video.
 This means only one hour is normally accessible.
 Turns out, you may be able to recover hours of video if you are using a large drive.

 There are a number of data recovery tools.
 I’ve used CnW Recovery on Windows 10, but there are plenty of others.
 SteveWin1, who discovered this trick, uses PhotoRec on Linux which is also available on Windows.
 These tools are not fast, as they need to scan the entire drive, but are mostly automatic.
-Faster drive read speeds also speeds the recovery process – another reason to buy a fast USB drive.
+Faster drive read speeds also speed the recovery process – another reason to buy a fast USB drive.

 If you are more of a DIYer/programmer, check out the TeslaUSB solution, at the end of the recommended section.
 It can automatically copy video while others are being recorded, to provide much more than an hour of recording time.